masini/gwtcon2016/slides/gwt-2-8.md

 * 2.8 compile time is higher than in 2.7
 * More memory usage (+80%)
-* Source Maps variables name still not very usable
+* Variables name now are even more cryptically and still no support from Source Maps